-Jubilee School Safeguarding Statement
+Jubilee School Safeguarding Statement (updated September 2022)

 We actively support the government’s Prevent agenda to counter radicalisation and extremism.

-In accordance with the Department for Education’s publication Keeping Children Safe in Education (DfE September 2016 update), all staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition all staff members receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In accordance with the Department for Education’s publication Keeping Children Safe in Education (DfE September 2022), all staff receive appropriate safeguarding and child protection training which is regularly updated.
+This ensures we are all vigilant and fully aware of our roles and responsibilities - a robust and rigorous approach is vital.

 Should a pupil disclose information of a sensitive nature to a member of staff, staff will listen and explain clearly and calmly to the pupil that information about their safety may mean that other people have to be informed in order to support and safeguard them.
 They cannot promise to keep such information a secret.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s safety and welfare.

 Jubilee School takes its Safeguarding and Child Protection responsibilities very seriously.
-We work closely with Local Authority and other appropriate external agencies to ensure the welfare of all our pupils.
+We work closely with the Local Authority and other appropriate external agencies to ensure the welfare of all our pupils.